 - Storm in a Teacup (Ford Theater, 1948).
 See the separate JHeroes blog post about Storm in a Teacup, the 1937 film and its transatlantic 1948 radio adaptation, plus the German and English stage productions that preceded it.
 Les Tremayne, “one of radio’s busiest performers,” was the star.
 (Among other things, he was flirting with real journalism as announcer for the Drew Pearson news program.)

 - The Story of G.I.
 Joe wasn’t literally adapted for radio from the movie, but war correspondent Ernie Pyle’s stories, the basis of the film, were behind several radio dramatizations, including Here is Your War on Cavalcade of America, after Pyle’s book by that name, and Ernie Pyle, Typewriter in a Foxhole, a 1958 Biographies in Sound episode, more documentary than dramatization.

 - Theodora Goes Wild (Campbell Theater, 1940 and Screen Guild Theater, 1943); while the subject is a novelist, the main plot is about the newspaper serialization of her novel scandalizing her hometown.
-Irene Dunne, who played Theodora in the 1936 film, did the Screen Guild radio version with Cary Grant, while Orson Welles enlisted Loretta Young for the Campbell edition.
+Irene Dunne, who played Theodora in the 1936 film, did the Screen Guild radio version with Cary Grant in Melvyn Douglas’s movie role, while Orson Welles enlisted Loretta Young for the Campbell edition.

 - The Front Page (Academy Award 1946, Lux 1937, Ford Theater 1948, Theatre Guild 1946, no audio) — separate JHeroes page, Hildy Johnson & Walter Burns on the air